marquel12/Candidate_Search/README.md

 ## Challenge
-One of my main challenges were getting the API data to render on both pages.
+One of my main challenges was getting the API data to render on both pages.
 After hours of reviewing my code I could not figure it out.
 I was able to get help from my tutor and he explained to me what I was missing.
 The main thing I was missing was in vite.config.ts.
 The starter code came with a folder named "environment," and inside the folder was .env.
 In vite.config.ts, I used envDir: './env', but since the .env was inside the environment folder, it should have been written like this: envDir: './environment.'
 As soon as I made this change, the api data was showing on both pages.

  ## Table of Contents
   * [Installation](#installation)